-- GEICO was the first stock he recommended.
+- GEICO was the first stock I recommended.
 The first one makes a big difference.

 - His lifetime formula is to let other people do the work while he just sits and thinks.

-- Investing is about knowing a business well enough that you can predict how many birds will be in the bus, and when they will appear.
+- Investing is about knowing a business well enough that you can predict how many birds will be in the bush, and when they will appear.

 —–end of Q&A—-

 That’s it.
-I am writing up the entire day and will post it shortly.
+I have written up the entire day and posted it.
 Here are some of my own personal lessons from the day.
 Cheers, jeff